 - Thrombotic events upon early discontinuation of Xarelto

 The next update arrived in December 2014 when the FDA added thrombocytopenia (platelet deficiency) and hepatitis to the list of postmarketing adverse reactions.
 This addition also updated the description of cytolytic hepatitis to hepatitis, including hepatocellular injury.

-The FDA issued another warning in that year regarding drug interactions with Xarelto, listing several drugs that should never be taken with it, including:
+The FDA issued another warning in that year regarding drug interactions, listing several drugs that should never be taken with Xarelto, including: